 The SkinCeuticals Custom D.O.S.E Made One Editor a Personalized Skin-Care Convert

 When it comes to skin care, there is no one product or formula that suits all.
 While there are products that are designated to visibly improve the appearance of skin concerns like large pores, discoloration and acne, what may work for one person doesn’t necessarily mean it will work for you, too.
-Enter: SkinCeuticals Custom D.O.S.E, an innovative, high-tech skin-care service that offers a personalized corrective serum made just for your skin type and concerns.
-The boasted benefits are plenty — such as the ability to improve visible signs of aging, address uneven texture, diminish the look of discoloration, dullness, post-acne marks and so much more — which is why we decided to put it to the test.
+Enter: the SkinCeuticals Custom D.O.S.E, an innovative, high-tech skin-care service that offers a personalized corrective serum made just for your skin type and concerns.
 Ahead, read on to see how it works and one editor’s review of the experience.
 And because today the brand is celebrating Custom D.O.S.E day, you too can get your own customized serum and a complimentary chemical peel at a qualifying D.O.S.E location near you while supplies last.

 How Does It Work?